balintpekker/balintpekker.github.io/content/blog/attributes-in-drupal/index.md

 ### What are attributes in PHP?

-They introduce a flexible and standardized approach to add metadata to your code — similar to annotations —, enhancing readability and documentation.
-Annotations are declared using the `#[...]` syntax, positioned above the element to which you want to attach them.
+They introduce a flexible and standardized approach to add metadata to your code — similar to Doctrine annotations —, enhancing readability and documentation.
+Attributes are declared using the `#[...]` syntax, positioned above the element to which you want to attach them.
 These can also take arguments, allowing you to convey specific information.
 For instance:

 ```php
 #[ExampleAttribute('argument')]